conda-incubator/conda-store/docusaurus-docs/conda-store-ui/references/config-options.md

   Manage the history stack in memory instead of using the browser's history ([createMemoryRouter](https://reactrouter.com/en/main/routers/create-memory-router)).
-  The [JupyterLab extension][jupyter-extension] configures the conda-store-ui to use the memory router so that it does not conflict with JupyterLab trying to manage the browser URL and history.
+  The [JupyterLab extension][jupyterlab-extension] configures the conda-store-ui to use the memory router so that it does not conflict with JupyterLab trying to manage the browser URL and history.